Communication has evolved with satellite-based technology. Find out about changing ground-to-aircraft and aircraft-to-aircraft communications systems.

 - state of operator.

-Once the operator has confirmed the aircraft’s avionics, documentation and personnel training is compliant for PBCS operations, no further documentation from CASA is required.
-RCP 240 and RSP 180 descriptors must also be included in the flight plan.
+Once you have confirmed the aircraft’s avionics, documentation and personnel training is compliant for PBCS operations, you don’t need further documentation from us.
+You must also include RCP 240 and RSP 180 descriptors in the flight plan.

 Datalink communications

-Other emerging communications technology is expected to enable greater use of datalink communications.
-This is in lieu of the legacy VHF and HF voice communication systems.
-However, for most operations the primary means of communications will continue to be VHF and HF voice.
+We expect other emerging communications technology to come along, enabling greater use of datalink communications.
+This is instead of the legacy VHF and HF voice communication systems.
+For most operations, the primary means of communications will continue to be VHF and HF voice.